francessiu/life-os/README.md

 The objective of LifeOS is to create a centralised digital layer that integrates into the user's life, acting as a library, a personalised coach for productivity.

-* Digital Integration: Unify knowledge and workflow across all major platforms (Web, MacOS, iOS, Linux, Android).
+* **Digital Integration**: Unify knowledge and workflow across all major platforms (Web, MacOS, iOS, Linux, Android).

-* Personalised Intelligence: Prioritise user-specific data (PKM) over generalised pre-trained knowledge.
+* **Personalised Intelligence**: Prioritise user-specific data (PKM) over generalised pre-trained knowledge.

-* Behavioural Nudging: Implement a unique token economy and a Digital Butler or Pet character to encourage focus and prevent distraction.
+* **Behavioural Nudging**: Implement a unique token economy and a Digital Butler or Pet character to encourage focus and prevent distraction.

 ## Core Features